analyticendeavors/pbi-multi-tool/README.md

 **AE Power BI Multi-Tool** is developed by [Analytic Endeavors](https://www.analyticendeavors.com), a consulting firm specializing in business intelligence and advanced Power BI solutions.

-**Founded by Reid Havens**, we create professional tools and provide expert consulting services for organizations looking to maximize their Power BI investments.
+**Founded by Reid Havens & Steve Campbell**, we create professional tools and provide expert consulting services for organizations looking to maximize their Power BI investments.

 ### **Our Services**
 - **Power BI consulting** and custom development